 To qualify entrants must be established Local Phenology Programs (LPPs) with functional Groups in the Nature's Notebook online monitoring system.

 Program submissions must include:

-- Two years worth of consistent data (weekly, monthly, or at least more than one season) submitted to the National Phenology Database via Nature's Notebook by observers for the Group.
+- Two years' worth of consistent data (weekly, monthly, or at least more than one season for 2017 and 2018) submitted to the National Phenology Database via Nature's Notebook by observers for the Group.
 NCO staff will verify data submissions in the database.